uPortal-Project/uPortal/docs/implement/authentication/README.md

 uPortal supports a comprehensive list of strategies for authenticating users, including [Apereo Central Authentication Service][] (CAS), [Shibboleth][]/SAML, [LDAP][], and several others.

-This strategies may also be mixed or combined in any way.
+These strategies may also be mixed or combined in any way.

 ## Available Strategies